sampo835/MEAN-Tavaralog/README.md

 - When program is launched the first time and theres no admin in database.
   ( make add-admin component and make it appear on launch if there's nobody in database.)

+- Somehow it doesnt recognize but only one admin.

 HOW TO RUN THE PROGRAM:

 - Install MongoDb.